Krachkovskii/RevitTranslator/README.md

 # International projects in BIM just got easier.
-Revit Translator is an add-in for Autodesk Revit that performs automated translation and update of text data in Revit models.
+Revit Translator is an add-in for Autodesk Revit that performs automated translation and update of text data in your Revit models.
+Use it to translate views, schedules, annotations and much more.

 It uses DeepL API to perform quick and precise translations of whole Revit projects within minutes.